NKorea calls for unity on anniversary of Kim Jong Il's death

 At midday Friday, as a siren blared for three minutes, North Koreans fell silent and bowed in respect for Kim Jong Il.
 Cars, trains and ships blew their horns, national flags were lowered to half-staff and masses of people climbed Pyongyang’s Mansu Hill to lay flowers and bow before giant statues of Kim Jong Il and Kim Il Sung.

-On every previous death anniversary, Kim Jong Un paid respect at a mausoleum where the embalmed bodies of his father and grandfather lie in state.
-He also convened national meetings honoring his father during previous milestone anniversaries such as the first and fifth ones.
+On previous anniversaries, Kim Jong Un paid respect at a mausoleum where the embalmed bodies of his father and grandfather lie in state.
+But state media didn’t say whether he went there this year too.

-He was expected to do the same this year but North Korea’s state media did not immediately report on any public activities involving him as of Friday afternoon.
-State-run newspapers published articles venerating Kim Jong Il and calling for greater unity behind Kim Jong Un.

-“We should make our every effort to bolster our single-minded unity … by standing united behind respected comrade Kim Jong Un,” the North’s main Rodong Sinmun newspaper said in an editorial.
+Kim Jong Il’s 17-year rule was overshadowed by a famine in the 1990s that killed hundreds of thousands of people and international isolation over his nuclear ambitions.
+North Korea’s economy had reported a slight yet gradual growth for the first several years of Kim Jong Un’s rule.
+But the coronavirus pandemic, mismanagement and U.N. sanctions following Kim’s nuclear and missile tests have taken their toll.

 North Korea’s trade with China, its biggest trading partner and an economic pipeline, shrank by about 80% last year before it plunged again by two-thirds in the first nine months of this year.
 Last year, the North’s economy suffered its biggest contraction since 1997 while its grain production also dropped to its lowest level since Kim took office, according to South Korean government estimates.